 Robotisation will soon become an integral part of urban freight solutions.
 Unmanned deliveries by robots and drones, unmanned pack-stations for pick-up and delivery at offices, stores, and in public transport stations will become commonplace.

 - Smart planning, IoT, and reliance on ride-sharing

 Since urban freight mostly involves finding an unloading zone, walking, and actual delivery, new transport planning, and scheduling systems will be developed using big data to forecast delivery routes and using real-time traffic information and availability of unloading zones for planning and scheduling.
 The reliance on ride-sharing will become commonplace as these social delivery networks will lead to innovation in urban freight.

 Food for thought

 Last-mile delivery is a major bottleneck for a lot of retailers.
-The solution is to shore up on last-mile delivery with a custom-made solution that is tailor-made for your organization, it will surely boost your last-mile delivery and hence increase the profits.
+The solution is to shore up on last-mile delivery with a custom-made solution that is tailor-made for your organisation, it will surely boost your last-mile delivery tracking and hence increase the profits.

 Keep in mind the latest trends though, couple that with a last mile delivery solution, and you are ready to take your business to new heights.